pryoritymusic/webpagetest-blog/src/posts/a-backstage-tour-of-webpagetests-new-ui.md

 ![screenshot of new wpt homepage](https://res.cloudinary.com/webpagetest/image/upload/v1644332107/ui-tour/152810210-b699f5fd-00bf-4338-8852-b90aa0ba4d71_n2vq2v.png "Wide:")

-Our refreshed homepage above is our first attempt to satisfy these goals.
+[Our refreshed homepage above](https://webpagetest.org/) is a first attempt to satisfy these goals.
 To start, we've introduced content to briefly explain what WebPageTest does, as well as a screenshot of our results page to set expectations around what will happen if you hit that start button.
 From a design perspective, we also brought in a new complementary color to draw interest and expand our existing palette just a bit.

 ![screenshot of top section of homepage.
 "Test optimize repeat!"](https://res.cloudinary.com/webpagetest/image/upload/v1644332107/ui-tour/152851943-09310b39-a9a7-49f0-a1ae-d957197996e8_zdzdkk.png "Wide:")